euniceyliu/AC215_MoodSync/README.md

 ![GCS data versioning](results/images/dataversioning.png)
 Here, we store V2 of our fine-tuning dataset in the GCS prompt-playlist-data bucket.
 This version contains the .jsonl files used to fine-tune the LLM, the raw text outputted from the LLM used to generate the data in prompt_playlist_data.txt, the finetune_df.csv file containing the prompt-playlist pairs, and the system instructions used to instruct the LLM on how to generate the data.
 V1 of the data can correspondingly be found in the v1 folder of the GCS prompt-playlist-data bucket.

-## Data Pipeline Overview

-1.**`src/dataset-creation/dataset-creation/cli.py`**
-   This script performs the data generation and uploads the collected data into the google bucket.

-2.**`src/finetune-llm/finetune-llm/cli.py`**
-   This script performs the communication with the foundation models, adjusting prompting, and fine-tuning of LLM models.

-3.**`src/datapipeline/preprocess_rag.py`**
-   This script prepares the necessary data for setting up our vector database.
-It performs chunking, embedding, and loads the data into a vector database (ChromaDB).
-It also include a querying function to test if our database is created successfully or not.

 ## LLM Experiments
 **LLM RAG Experiments**